Cawde/cointrip-react/README.md

 components - includes all react components for the site, which holds all the logic for rendering each view the user sees as they navigate through Cointrip, css - includes all the css files for the corresponding components

-I decided to organize my files this way because it is simple, similar files are grouped together for ease of browsing, and it is a convention for developing a react app.
+I decided to organize my files this way because it is simple, similar files are grouped together for ease of browsing, and it is a convention for developing react apps.

 ![file_explorer](https://user-images.githubusercontent.com/62577188/148221336-97636984-1ab5-43e8-bf70-dfaa84bbffb9.png)